orbcode/orbuculum/orbtrace/README.md

 ```

+The system can be built using either an SPI or a UART transport layer.
+SPI gives better performance (30MHz data rate) but is even more experimental than the UART version.
+By default UART is built.
+Change the defines at the head of both the `orbuculum` and `orbtrace` makefiles to use the SPI.

-Data is presented at 12Mbaud over the serial port of the HX8 board.
+Using UART data is presented at 12Mbaud over the serial port of the HX8 board.
 You can simply copy the frames of data to somewhere with something like this;

 ```
 cat /dev/ttyUSB1 > myfile